 Employees interested in attending classes as part of the tuition benefits (degree-seeking or non-degree-seeking) must complete an admission application, meet all the standard requirements for admission and be admitted to the University.
 Space in a class for an employee on tuition benefits is subject to availability, program design and possibly years of employment at the University.

-Employees must have area/departmental supervisor approval to enroll in courses as a degree-seeking or non-degree-seeking student as well as verification of the following:
+Prior to employees enrolling into courses, employees must have divisional leadership approval to enroll in courses as a degree-seeking or non-degree-seeking student as well as verification of the following:

 The tuition benefits cover a maximum of six (6) hours per semester, as identified below, and no more than 18 hours per academic year.

 - Up to six (6) hours in the fall semester

 - Up to six (6) hours in the spring semester